-Katharine Petrich is a doctoral candidate at Northeastern University's Dept of Political Science, specializing in International Relations.
-Her dissertation is primarily focused on terrorism and transnational crime in Latin America and Africa.
+Katharine Petrich holds a PhD from Northeastern University's Dept of Political Science, specializing in International Relations.
+Her academic work is primarily focused on terrorism and transnational crime in Latin America and Africa.
 Other current research projects also include how insurgencies convert into conventional conflicts following the Maoist model in South Asia.
-Kate splits her time between teaching Intro to International Relations and working for the US Department of Justice and the US Department of State.
-She spent summer 2017 interning with the Modern War Institute at the United States Military Academy in West Point, NY.
-Previously, Kate worked with the Hudson Institute as a Graduate Research Intern, researching corruption issues and special operations counterterrorism strategy.
+Kate has worked with the US Department of Justice, the US Department of State, USMA Modern War Institute, and the Hudson Institute on a variety of projects spanning topics from insurgency to special operations.
 From 2006-2014, she was based in San Diego, where she earned a BA (History/Political Science) and a MA (International Relations) from the University of San Diego.
 In San Diego, she worked with the Trans-Border Institute as a researcher, documenting, recording, and coding homicide victims of cartel related violence.
 She contributed extensively to the Justice in Mexico News Monitor project, writing articles about narco-violence based on Spanish-language Mexican news.
-Her work can be found here.
-In addition, Kate wrote commentary on political and security topics for the Toronto-based Freedom Observatory.
+More recently her work has been published in War on the Rocks, Strategy Bridge, and in several peer reviewed publications.

 Conflict Processes & War